inkVerb/VIP/601/Lesson-01.md

 - The first menu normally seen on bootup, usually with name and logo of your Linux distro
   - If there is only one option, there may be no menu (standard on virtual machines and servers)
 - Can boot to either Linux or Windows with various options for each system
-- Updating/repairing GRUB is discussed in [Lesson 5: Kernel](https://github.com/inkVerb/vip/blob/master/601/Lesson-05.md)
+- Updating/repairing GRUB is discussed in [Lesson 5: Kernel & Devices](https://github.com/inkVerb/vip/blob/master/601/Lesson-05.md)

 ### How GRUB works
 - Each menu item represents a **kernel command**